hyperledger/fabric/docs/source/private_data_tutorial.rst

  Invoke the marbles ``initMarble`` function which creates a marble with private data ---  name ``marble1`` owned by ``tom`` with a color ``blue``, size ``35`` and price of ``99``.
-Recall that private data **price** will be stored separately from the public data **name, owner, color, size**.
+Recall that private data **price** will be stored separately from the private data **name, owner, color, size**.
- For this reason, the ``initMarble`` function calls the ``PutPrivateData()`` API twice to persist the private data, once using each collection.
+ For this reason, the ``initMarble`` function calls the ``PutPrivateData()`` API twice to persist the private data, once for each collection.
+Also note that the private data is passed using the ``--transient`` flag.
+Inputs passed as transient data will not be persisted in the transaction in order to keep the data private.
+Transient data is passed as binary data and therefore when using CLI it must be base64 encoded.
+We use an environment variable to capture the base64 encoded value.

  .. code:: bash

+   export MARBLE=$(echo -n "{\"name\":\"marble1\",\"color\":\"blue\",\"size\":35,\"owner\":\"tom\",\"price\":99}" | base64)
-   peer chaincode invoke -o orderer.example.com:7050 --tls --cafile /opt/gopath/src/github.com/hyperledger/fabric/peer/crypto/ordererOrganizations/example.com/orderers/orderer.example.com/msp/tlscacerts/tlsca.example.com-cert.pem -C mychannel -n marblesp -c '{"Args":["initMarble","marble1","blue","35","tom","99"]}'
+   peer chaincode invoke -o orderer.example.com:7050 --tls --cafile /opt/gopath/src/github.com/hyperledger/fabric/peer/crypto/ordererOrganizations/example.com/orderers/orderer.example.com/msp/tlscacerts/tlsca.example.com-cert.pem -C mychannel -n marblesp -c '{"Args":["initMarble"]}'  --transient "{\"marble\":\"$MARBLE\"}"

  You should see results similar to: